Vintageinfo – All About Vintage Lighting

 Helo Leuchten

-A Helo Leuchten brass desk lamp (also a green one) was used as a prop in the German film Ballon from 2018.
+A Helo Leuchten brass desk lamp (also a green one) was used as a set decoration in the German film Ballon from 2018.
 A movie about two families from the GDR who flew to West Germany with a homemade hot-air balloon in 1979.
 It was used in an East German house what is very unlikely at that time.
 Helo was a West German lighting company and the East was communist and had his own lighting firms, cars, motorcycles and so on.
-Everything that was sold came from behind the Iron Curtain
+Everything that was sold came from behind the Iron Curtain.